aiidateam/aiida-core/docs/source/intro/run_docker.rst

          .. tab-item:: Docker Desktop

             Docker Desktop is available for Windows and Mac and includes everything you need to run Docker on your computer.
-            It is a virtual machine + Graphical user interface with some extra features like the new extensions.
+            It is a virtual machine + Graphical user interface with some extra features e.g. use third-party tool, namely `docker extensions <https://docs.docker.com/desktop/extensions/>`_ to extend its functionality.

             `Docker Desktop <https://www.docker.com/products/docker-desktop/>`_ is the easiest way to get started with Docker.
             You just need to download the installer and follow the instructions.